-This section describes the behavior of the front panel indicators when the residential gateway is first powered up, during normal operations, and in special conditions.
+This chapter describes the behavior of the front panel indicators when the cable modem is first powered up, during normal operations, and in special conditions.

-Initial Power Up, Calibration, and Registration (AC Power
+Initial Power On, Calibration, and Registration (AC Power

-Applied) 22
+applied) 22

 Normal Operations (AC Power Applied) 24

-Special Conditions 26
+Special Conditions

-Special Collations •••

-Initial Power Up, Calibration, and Registration (AC Power Applied)
+Initial Power On, Calibration, and Registration (AC Power applied)

-The following chart illustrates the sequence of steps and the corresponding appearance of the residential gateway front panel LED status indicators during power up, calibration, and registration on the network when AC power is applied to the residential gateway.
-Use this chart to troubleshoot the power up, calibration, and registration process of your residential gateway.
+The following chart illustrates the sequence of steps and the corresponding appearance of the cable modem front panel LED status indicators during power on, calibration and registration on the network when AC power is applied to the cable modem.
+Use this chart to troubleshoot the power on, calibration, and registration process of your cable modem.

-Note: After the residential gateway completes Step 7 (Data Network Registration Complete), the residential gateway proceeds immediately to Normal Operations.
-See Normal Operations (AC Power Applied) (on page 24).
+Note: After the cable modem completes Step 7 (Data Network Registration Complete), the cable modem proceeds to telephone registration, and then to normal operations.
+See Normal Operations (AC Power applied) (on page 24).